cohradoesr/mini-hott/latex/Intro.tex

   - `git clone http://github.com/jonaprieto/mini-hott`

-- Install the library or use [agda-pkg](http://github.com/agda/agda-pkg)
+- Install the library in `~/.agda` or use [agda-pkg](http://github.com/agda/agda-pkg) as follows:

   - `pip install agda-pkg`
   - `apkg install mini-hott`

-- Use the library by including the import:
+- Use the library by including the import at the top of your source code:

     - `open import MiniHoTT`